How to color your hair safely and really understand the cancer/hair dye connection.

 A: Researchers cannot answer this question definitively because dyes and straighteners have a wide range of ingredients, but both White and Llanos noted that most dyes and relaxers likely contain endocrine disruptors.
 These are chemicals that may mimic the body’s hormones and interfere with normal hormonal activity.
 Some endocrine disruptors are considered synthetic estrogens and may therefore contribute to the development of certain cancers.

-Q: How can women protect themselves from hair product related risks?
+Q: How can women color their hair safely and protect themselves from hair product related risks?

 A: Consider some changes to how you take care of your hair.
 All natural, whether that means letting your gray shine through or getting rid of your relaxer, may be the healthiest choice.